-Reliance on and Engagement with Commercial and Recreational Fishing

-For significant communities in the Spanish mackerel fishery, Figure 3.5.2.4 shows commercial and recreational engagement and reliance on fishing.
-The primary commercial communities in the Spanish mackerel fishery include Fort Pierce, Florida; Marathon, Florida; Miami, Florida; Sebastian, Florida; Stuart, Florida; and Wanchese, North Carolina.
-The primary recreational communities in the Spanish mackerel fishery are Fort Pierce, Florida; Marathon, Florida; Miami, Florida; Sebastian, Florida; and Wanchese, North Carolina.
+Reliance on and Engagement with Commercial and Recreational Fishing For significant communities in the Spanish mackerel component of the fishery, Figure 3.5.2.4 shows commercial and recreational engagement and reliance on fishing.
+The primary commercial communities in the Spanish mackerel component of the fishery include Fort Pierce, Florida; Marathon, Florida; Miami, Florida; Sebastian, Florida; Stuart, Florida; and Wanchese, North Carolina.
+The primary recreational communities in the Spanish mackerel component of the fishery are Fort Pierce, Florida; Marathon, Florida; Miami, Florida; Sebastian, Florida; and Wanchese, North Carolina.